His mother threw him in the Florida trash, and he grew up to become a millionaire

 In 2015, Freddie married lawyer Netley Figgers, and they had a daughter.
 In addition to his business, he runs a fund that invests in education and health care, helping children and families in distress.
 In particular, they donated bicycles to children in foster families and personal protective equipment to frontline workers during the COVID-19 pandemic.

-Freddie says that the most important piece of advice he would give to his daughter is “never give up, no matter how cold the world is,” and try to positively influence the life of every person you meet.
+Freddie says the biggest piece of advice he would give his daughter is to "never give up, no matter how cold the world is" and try to positively impact the life of every person you meet.
 Nathan, Freddie's father and main supporter, would fully agree with such a call.

 Read also on ForumDaily: